"""

 import warnings

-from typing import Optional, Union, Tuple
+from typing import Optional, Tuple, cast

 from multiprocessing import Pool